10xRyan/used_cars/README.md

-## Data Based on dataset from Kaggle "10,000 UK Cars"
+## Data Based on dataset from Kaggle "3,000,000 US used Cars"